-Boot Code version The software boot code version currently installed in this IOLINK router.
+Boot Code version The software boot code version currently installed in this IOLINK-130.
 This is the number that is displayed in the upper right of the menu screens when in console load mode.
-Boot Code revision The software boot code revision number currently installed in this IOLINK router.
+Boot Code revision The software boot code revision number currently installed in this IOLINK-130.
 A control number for tracking minor software revisions.
-System Code revision The system code software revision number currently installed in this IOLINK router.
+System Code revision The system code software revision number currently installed in this IOLINK-130.
 Service Reference Internal factory reference number.
 MAC Address The MAC Address of the LAN port for this router.
 MAC Check Code Check code used for feature upgrades.
 RAM size The amount of RAM in this router.
 ROM size Indicates the size of the FLASH EEPROM installed.
+LAN Interface Type The type of LAN interface that is configured on this router.